-These effects can range from mild to severe based on how sick the patient is before surgery, the length of time that a patient is supported by CPB, and the complexity of the operation being performed.
+There are risks to using Cardiopulmonary bypass.
+All organ systems are affected by cardiopulmonary bypass.
+These effects can be mild to severe based on how sick the patient is before surgery, the length of time that a patient is supported by CPB, and how complex the surgery is.

-The kidney may experience damage ranging from decreased urine output to complete renal failure.
-Areas of the lung may fail to fully expand after bypass.
+Areas of the lung may not fully expand after bypass.
 This condition is known as atelectasis.

-During CPB, the patients' blood is in contact with the foreign surfaces (PVC tubing) that make up the heart-lung machine.
-This leads to a reaction by the patient's body that is best characterized as a generalized inflammatory response characterized by swelling of different body parts, fever, and abnormal blood tests.
-Research has shown this response could be potentially damaging to certain tissues in the body.
-We try to minimize this inflammatory response with preoperative and intraoperative steroids.
+During CPB, the patients' blood is in contact with foreign surfaces that make up the heart-lung machine.
+This leads to a reaction by the patient's body.
+This can cause swelling of different body parts, fever, and abnormal blood tests.
+This response could be damaging to certain tissues in the body.
+We try to minimize this response with medicine before and during surgery.

-Due to the extra fluid volume needed to fill the cardiopulmonary bypass circuit, the patients' blood volume is diluted.
-This may require transfusion of blood products to the patient while on CPB and blood clotting abnormalities during the post-operative period.
+Because extra fluid is needed to fill the cardiopulmonary bypass circuit, the patients' blood volume is diluted.
+The patient may need a blood transfusion to help with this. .Blood clotting abnormalities will be watched after surgery.

-The risk of serious complications related to cardiopulmonary support depends on the age of the patient, how ill they are at the time of the operation, and the complexity of the surgery.
+The risk of serious complications related to cardiopulmonary support depends on the age of the patient, how sick they are at the time of the surgery and how complex surgery is.

-In most cases this risk is below one percent, but in higher, more-complex situations, the risk may increase to 10 percent to 20 percent.
+In most cases this risk is below one percent.
+In higher, more-complex situations, the risk may be 10 percent to 20 percent.

-The cardiovascular perfusionist will assemble the proper circuit for a given patient, based on body size and the specific operation performed.
+The cardiovascular perfusionist will put together the proper circuit for the patient based on their body size and the surgery type.

 Cardiovascular perfusionists on staff at Cincinnati Children's Hospital Medical Center are board-certified by the American Board of Cardiovascular Perfusion.